Pune: Rail

 The Pune Suburban Railway (popularly called local trains) connects Pune to the industrial city of Pimpri-Chinchwad and the hill station of Lonavala.

 Daily express trains connect Pune to Mumbai, Nashik, Ahmedabad, Chennai, Delhi, Hyderabad, Nanded, Miraj-Sangli, Kolhapur Jaipur, Raipur, Nagpur, Visakhapatnam, Thiruvananthapuram, Kochi, Coimbatore, Bangalore, Allahabad, Kanpur, Howrah, Jammu Tawi, Vijayawada, Darbhanga, Goa, Gwalior, Varanasi, Bhubaneswar, Ranchi, Jalgaon, Patna, and Jamshedpur.
 At Pune, there is a diesel locomotive shed and an electric trip shed.
 Pune Railway Station is administered by the Pune Railway Division of Central Railways.

 Road transport

 Pune is well-connected to other cities by Indian and state highways.
 National Highway 48 connects it to Mumbai and Bangalore, National Highway 65 connects it to Hyderabad and National Highway 60 connects it to Nashik.
-State Highway 27 connect Pune to Ahmednagar.
+State Highway 27 connects Pune to Ahmednagar.

 The Mumbai Pune Expressway is India's first six-lane high-speed expressway, and it was built in 2002.
-Only four wheeled vehicles are allowed on it.
+Only four-wheeler vehicles are allowed on it.
 This expressway has reduced travel time between Pune and Mumbai to a little over two hours.
 Three ring roads are planned around the city.